wotbrew/cinq/README.md

 They map names to transactional relvars.

 Reads of these relvars will remain consistent with each other within the transaction.
-And any changes will be committed together across all relvars at the end of the transaction.
+Any changes will be committed together across all relvars at the end of the transaction.

 #### read